-Treated drinking water will be sourced from Hunter Water as outlined in section 4.1.6.
-Requirements for any additional treatment within the Scheme (i.e. dosing with sodium hypochlorite to maintain a free chlorine residual) will be determined in conjunction with the long term supply arrangements.
+Treated drinking water will be sourced from Sydney Water as outlined in section 4.1.6.
+No additional treatment will take place within the Scheme area.

 4.1.8 What volume of drinking water will be produced by the scheme?
 Please provide the average and peak daily volume supplied to end users or retail suppliers.